-In Pohoiki 8 miles away there is surfing and a boat ramp, a warm spring and local color.
+In Pohoiki 8 miles away is access to the 2018 lava flow terminus, the new beach, warm springs and local color.

 There are miles of coastline to explore.

 Whale watching, dive trips, and hiking and boat trips are all possibilities well worth investigating.
-Please view our links page for more details.
+Please inquire for specifics....